-From the article: Child Abandoment: Help Your Child Cope With a Parent's Absence
+From the article: Child Abandoment: How to Help a Child Cope

 Unfortunately, custody visitation plans aren't always written in stone.
 Things come up, plans change--and, in the process, little hearts get broken.
 When this has happened to your child--either because custody visitation plans were changed for a legitimate reason, or because the other parent has become a repetitive "no show," what have you learned to say or do what has been particularly helpful for your child?
 Share your thoughts here.
 Share Your Strategy

 - My ex husband just informed me that he no longer wants to see our son because he reminds him too much of me.
 What?!
 We have been divorced for seven years.
 Granted he has PTSD and an underling mental disorder (I swear) but his son has always been the reason for keep on keeping on.
 I figure he is just having one of his breakdowns.
 So well I attempted to explain mental illness to a nine year old.
 Above all else, not the child's fault and his dad still loves him but needs to get better.
 It is weird, but my ex wants to meet him to tell him he doesn't want to see him anymore.
 Ugh yeah pass.